 Types of Auditing

 An audit can be categorized under various groups on a distinct basis.
-The classification of auditing on a different base is as follows:
+Types of auditing based on different aspects are as follows:

 On the basis of Organization